Shinyhunter2109/Discord-Moveset-Bot/README.md

 ## Updates

 - Python Version 3.11 is tested and not supported with the Program.
-Please refer to older versions till we have Support for the latest Version.
+Please refer to older versions till we have Support for this Version.

 - Latest Versions 3.12 & 3.13 (Pre release) have not been tested with the Program so atm no Support given means Try it out at your own risk !